Daily Life During COVID-19 Frequently Asked Questions

 The New York Times reported the results of this study along with further information from one of the researchers.
 In additional work, researcher Varghese Mathai found that opening the windows halfway seemed to provide about the same benefit as opening them fully, while opening them just one-quarter of the way was less effective.
 He said the general findings would hold for most four-door, five-passenger vehicles.
 The flow in trucks and the effects of opening sunroofs/moonroofs are not yet reported.

 What about travel sports team or participation in an activity such as dance, music, art, martial arts, etc. Where can I find the guidelines to be followed?
 Should I disinfect sports gear after each team event whether or not his/her equipment was shared with other players or coaches?

-As the community transmission of the virus remains high, think carefully about decisions you make about whether to participate in these activities.
-New Hampshire’s “Safer at Home 2.0” guidance remains in place.
+As the community transmission of the virus remains "substantial," think carefully about decisions you make about whether to participate in these activities.

 I live alone.
 What else should I be thinking about?